cabooster/DeepCAD-RT/Tutorial.md

 **Example training**

-To  train your own DeepCAD-RT network, we recommend to start with the demo file `demo_train_pipeline.py`  in `DeepCAD_RT_pytorch` subfolder.
-You can try our demo files directly or edit training parameters appropriate to your hardware and data.
+To train a DeepCAD-RT model, we recommend starting with the demo script `demo_train_pipeline.py`.
+One demo dataset will be downloaded to the `DeepCAD_RT_pytorch/datasets` folder automatically.
+You can also download other data from [the companion webpage](https://cabooster.github.io/DeepCAD-RT/Datasets/) or use your own data by changing the training parameter `datasets_path`.

 ```
 python demo_train_pipeline.py